-"I'll be all right," said Ruth.
+"Til be all right," said Ruth.
 "I'm not afraid of Yuruk.
-And none of these Things will hurt me--not after--not after--" Her eyes fell, her lips quivered, then she faced us steadily.
+And none of these Things will hurt me-not after-not after-" Her eyes fell, her lips quivered, then she faced us steadily.
 "Don't ask me how I know that," she said quietly.
 "Believe me, I do know it.
-I am closer to--them than you two are.
+I am closer to them than you two are.
 And if I choose I can call upon that alien strength their master gave me.
 It is for you two that I fear."

-"No fear for us," Drake burst out hastily.
-"We're Norhala's little playthings.
+"No fear for us," Drake burst out hast- house.
+It was set as though in the narily.
+"We're Norhala's little playthings.rowest portion of an hour-glass.
+The

 We're tabu.
 Take it from me, Ruth, I'd bet my head there isn't one of these Things, great or small, and no matter how many, that doesn't by this time know all about us.

 "We'll probably be received with demonstrations of interest by the populace as welcome guests.
-Probably we'll find a sign--'Welcome to our City'--hung up over the front gate."
+Probably we'll find a sign-'Welcome to our City'-hung up over the front gate."